deckhouse/virtualization/docs/USER_GUIDE.md

 {{< alert level="info" >}}
 When changing placement parameters:

 - If the current location of the VM meets the new requirements, it remains on the current node.
 - If the requirements are violated:

   - In commercial editions: The VM is automatically moved to a suitable node using live migration.
   - In the CE edition: The VM will require a reboot to apply.
 {{< /alert >}}

+How to manage VM placement parameters by nodes in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the required VM from the list and click on its name.
+- On the "Configuration" tab, scroll down to the "Placement" section.

 #### Simple label binding (nodeSelector)